mmistakes/minimal-mistakes/about/index.md

 <img src="/images/profile_pic_irene.jpg" alt="Irene Cogliati Dezza" max-width="10%" height="auto" align="left" hspace="2" vspace="2">

-I am a postdoctoral researcher founded by the FWO-postdoctoral fewlloship at Gent University (BE) and University College London (UK).
-I am also associate editor at In-Mind Italy (https://it.in-mind.org/) and co-founder of BeBrain (https://bebrainconsultancy.com/).
+I am a postdoctoral researcher funded by the FWO-postdoctoral fellowship at Ghent University (BE) and University College London (UK).
+I am also associate editor at [In-Mind Italy](https://it.in-mind.org/) and co-founder of [BeBrain](https://bebrainconsultancy.com/).
 I hold a BA in Biology, a MA in Neurobiology, a university certificate in data science and a PhD in computational cognitive neuroscience.
 My research focuses on understanding how people decide what they want to know and how they explore novel and unknown courses of action.
 I conduct my research in adults and children in both healthy and clinical populations.
 My approach combines state-of-the-art methods from diverse disciplines including psychology, neuroscience and computer science.

 <div itemscope itemtype="https://schema.org/Person"><a itemprop="sameAs" content="Irene.CogliatiDezza@UGent.be" href="mailto:Irene.CogliatiDezza@UGent.be" target="orcid.widget" rel="me noopener noreferrer" style="vertical-align:top;"><img src="/images/mail_32x32.jpg" style="width:2em;margin-right:.5em;" alt="Mail icon">Irene.CogliatiDezza@UGent.be</a></div>